ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 Hello, world!
 ```

 Thus, `dune init` can rapidly scaffold new projects, with minimal content.
-It can also be used to add incremental components (kinds) to existing projects.
+It can also be used to add components (kinds) incrementally to existing projects.

 Various community projects offer more comprehensive project scaffolding than `dune` as well.
 The following projects are not formally supported by the OCaml Platform, but may be of interest to the reader: